-'''

-$ bin/start-proxy

-'''
+\$ bin/start-ds

-To Start the Proxy Server as a Foreground Process
+To Run the Server as a Foreground Process

-1. Type start-proxy to launch the proxy server as a foreground process.
+1. Enter bin/start-ds with the --nodetach option to launch the Directory Proxy Server as a foreground process.

-'''

-$ bin/start-proxy --nodetach
+\$ bin/start-ds --nodetach

-'''

-2. You can stop the proxy server by pressing Ctrl+C in the terminal window where the server is running or by running the stop-proxy utility from another window.
+2. You can stop the Directory Proxy Server by pressing CNTRL+C in the terminal window where the server is running or by running the bin/stop-ds command from another window.

-To Start the Directory Proxy Server at Boot
+To Start the Server at Boot Time

-By default, the directory proxy server does not start automatically when the system is booted.
-Instead, you must manually start it with the bin/start-proxy command.
-To configure the directory proxy server to start automatically when the system boots, use the create-rc-script tool to create a run control (RC) script as follows:
+By default, the UnboundID[®] Directory Proxy Server does not start automatically when the system is booted.
+Instead, you must manually start it with the bin/start-ds command.
+To configure the Directory Proxy Server to start automatically when the system boots, use the create-rc-script utility to create a run control (RC) script, or create the script manually.